 - “No Poo Shampoo” Story: Shampoo Free from Now On!

+But more importantly you’ll need to allow yourself opportunities to experiment and find the right method for your hair.
 Of the various poo-less approaches, the one that works for me is condition and rinse once or twice a week, and about once a month, rinse with a baking soda solution followed by vinegar before conditioning.
 For a while, I was using no conditioner, just soda and vinegar, but my hair needs a little moisture and conditioning.
 I’m experimenting with DIY conditioners but haven’t nailed it yet.
 When I do, I’ll share the process.

 One of the unexpected emotions I experienced on this DIY journey is the joy of freedom.